redhat-developer/odo/docs/website/docs/contributing/usage-data.md

+---
-### Usage Data Collection
+title: Usage Data Collection
+sidebar_position: 4
+---
 With user approval, we collect [pseudonymized](https://en.wikipedia.org/wiki/Pseudonymization) user data that will help us improve odo.

-To learn more about what data is being collected and how to configure this collection, see link:{https://github.com/redhat-developer/odo/blob/main/USAGE_DATA.adoc}[USAGE_DATA.adoc].
+To learn more about what data is being collected and how to configure this collection, see [here](https://github.com/openshift/odo/blob/main/USAGE_DATA.md).

-### Data Collection Process

 Considering the user has approved to data collection, everytime a command is executed, it triggers a background process that sends the data to our servers.